 The Women’s Transitional and Post-Release Service provides outreach and case management support to anyone who identifies as female exiting NSW Correctional Centres who has complex needs.
 To be eligible for the project, clients must:

-- Be homeless or be at risk of homelessness
+- Be homeless or be at risk of homelessness on release

 - Be voluntarily seeking support